ZAMSOC STEPS UP THE FIGHT AGAINST ILLEGAL WILDLIFE CRIME

 We have built a strong collaboration with the International Anti-poaching Foundation through shared funding of resources, training courses and field operations.
 Both organisations jointly undertake numerous under-cover field operations and continue to share intelligence.
 This has improved the efficiency of intelligence gathering, response planning and execution.

 A significant innovation is the introduction of our first collaborative training courses for under-cover Investigations Officers involved in the arrests of poachers.
 The Zambezi Society and IAPF recently brought in two undercover operations experts from outside Zimbabwe to assist in a training course for Investigations Officers from ZimParks and from the Police Minerals, Flora and Fauna Unit (MFFU).

 The course was held over four days in May 2019, and involved instructors from the Central Intelligence Department (CID), Support Unit, SOFA (Speak out for Animals) as well as the two visiting experts.
 30 participants and 9 instructors took part in what was a very successful exercise.

-A similar, but more intensive training course for a select team of MFFU details is planned shortly.
+A similar, but more intensive 3-month training course for a select team of MFFU details is planned at the end of August 2019.
 The aim is to have a “crack” team that can be called on at short notice to carry out undercover “sting” operations.

 BETTER COURT OUTCOMES